• Skip to main content

 This will put the yeast development and growth on pause and can be kept this way for a few weeks.

 If kept too long in the fridge, it will start to form a dark liquid on top.
 This is called hooch and perfectly normal.
-Just dump the hooch out and feed to bring it back to life.
+Learn more about hooch and what to do.

 To bring it back to life, first warm up to room temp and then feed as normal.

 Sometimes it can take a couple of feedings to get it active again.
-Especially if it's a brand new starter.
+Especially if it's a brand new starter or been in the refrigerator a while.

 Sourdough Starter Tools